huacnlee/rails-settings-cached/README.md

 -----

-## How to manage Settings in admin interface?
+## How to manage Settings in the admin interface?

-If you want create an admin interface to editing the Settings, you can try methods in follow:
+If you want to create an admin interface to editing the Settings, you can try methods in following:

 config/routes.rb